 Research FDI

-The most favorable environment for entrepreneurs: The United States consistently ranks among the best countries in the world to start and scale a business.
+A strong environment for entrepreneurs: The United States remains one of the leading markets for launching and scaling a business.
 The Global Entrepreneurship Monitor 2025 reports that 19 percent of U.S. adults are engaged in early-stage entrepreneurial activity—one of the highest rates among high-income economies.

 Sources: